6 figures aint what it used to be… but it’s better than 5 figures.

 Network marketing is starting to be viewed as a viable and socially acceptable business model for building a small stream of income, supplementing retirement, or for total income replacement.

-But perception is reality.
-Franchising is seen by the masses as legitimate, even if it doesn’t always provide what people think it will.
+Franchising, once frowned upon, is now seen by the masses as legitimate, even if it doesn’t always provide what people think it will.

 I know having this as the first bullet here was risky, but it’s really the only logical place to start because some of the other reasons you may dislike network marketing stem from this.